-If, as a result of the hearing, New West decides that the information is inaccurate, misleading, or in violation of the privacy rights of the student, it will amend the record accordingly and inform the parent or eligible student of the amendment in writing.

-If, as a result of the hearing, New West decides that the information in the education record is not inaccurate, misleading, or in violation of the privacy rights of the student, it shall inform the parent or eligible student of the right to place a statement in the record commenting on the contested information in the record or stating why they disagree with the decision of New West, or both.
-If New West places a statement by the parent or eligible student in the education records of a student, it will maintain the statement with the contested part of the record for as long as the record is maintained and disclose the statement whenever it discloses the portion of the record to which the statement relates.
+If the hearing entity finds that the record is inaccurate, misleading, or otherwise in violation of the privacy rights of the student, Charter School will amend the record accordingly.
+The parent/guardian or eligible student will be notified in writing of the correction.
+If the hearing entity finds that the information in the education record is not inaccurate, misleading, or otherwise in violation of the privacy rights of the student, Charter School will notify the student of the right to place a statement in the record commenting on the contested portion of the record, or stating why the student disagrees with the decision not to amend, or both.
+Charter School will maintain this statement with the contested portion of the student's education record for as long as the record is maintained.
+The statement will be disclosed whenever the Charter School is required to disclose the portion of the record to which the statement relates.